fiskaly/fiskaly-sdk-swift/CONTRIBUTING.md

 - **Most important: Look around.** Match the style you see used in the rest of the project.
 This includes formatting, naming files, naming things in code, naming things in documentation.
 - "Attractive"

+## Linter

+`fiskaly-sdk-swift` uses [SwiftLint](https://github.com/realm/SwiftLint) to check for Swift coding conventions.
+The linter runs in every pull request as well as every commit pushed to master.
+Before submitting a new pull request make sure you let the linter run locally on the files you have changed.

 ## License